-Another extension of the framework that we wish to explore is the blending of entire ontologies rather than just single concepts.
-Blending ontologies has already been explored in an ontological blending framework [30, 33], where blends are computed as colimits of algebraic specifications.
-In this framework, the blending process is not characterised in terms of amalgams, nor are input concepts generalised syntactically.
-Rather, the generic space is assumed to be given and mapped to the input ontologies via theory interpretations.
-Therefore, the results of this paper can be extended and directly applied to this framework as a computational solution to creating generic spaces.
+Another extension of the framework that we wish to explore is the blending of ontologies rather only concepts.
+Blending ontologies has already been explored in an ontological blending framework [25, 28], where blends are computed as colimits of algebraic specifications.
+In this framework, the blending process is not characterised in terms of amalgamation, the input concepts are not generalised, and the generic space is assumed to be given.
+Therefore, the results of this paper can be extended and applied in this framework.